Cisco Secure Workload

 **Security and encryption**

-So, we know there is an increase in complexity due to the disparate tools required to address the different threat vectors.
-So, for example, we have DLP that can be spread across the SWG, CASB, and DLP but with three other teams managing each.
+The complexity increases due to the disparate tools required to address the different threat vectors.
+For example, we have DLP that can be spread across the SWG, CASB, and DLP but with three other teams managing each.
 What about the impact of encrypted web traffic on the security infrastructure?

 Backdoor access refers to a hidden method or vulnerability intentionally created within a system or software that allows unauthorized access or control.
 It is an alternative entry point that bypasses conventional security measures, often undetected.

-MPLS does not protect the resources and users, certainly not those connected to the Internet.
-On the other hand, SD-WAN service offerings are not all created equal since many do not include firewall/security features for threat protection to protect all edges – mobile devices, sites, and cloud resources.
-This lack of integrated security complicates SD-WAN deployments.
-Also, this often leads to Malware getting past the perimeter unnoticed.
+MPLS does not protect resources and users, certainly not those connected to the Internet.
+On the other hand, SD-WAN service offerings are not all created equal since many do not include firewall/security features for threat protection to protect all edges—mobile devices, sites, and cloud resources.
+This lack of integrated security complicates SD-WAN deployments and often leads to Malware getting past the perimeter unnoticed.

 Security solutions are expensive, and there is never a fixed price.
-Some security vendors may charge on the usage models for which you don’t yet have the quantity.
-This makes the process of planning extremely problematic and complex.
-As the costs keep increasing, we often find that security professionals would trade off point-security solutions due to the associated costs.
+Some security vendors may charge for usage models for which you don’t yet have the quantity.
+This makes the planning process extraordinarily problematic and complex.
+As the costs keep increasing, security professionals often trade off point-security solutions due to the associated costs.
 This is not an effective risk-management strategy.

 The security controls are also limited to mobile VPN solutions.
 More often than not, they are very coarse, forcing IT to open access to all the network resources.
-Protecting mobile users requires additional security tools like next-generation firewalls (NGFWs).
-So again, we have another point solution.
-In addition, mobile VPN solutions provide no last- or middle-mile optimization.
+Protecting mobile users requires additional security tools like next-generation firewalls (NGFWs), so we have another point solution.
+In addition, mobile VPN solutions provide no last—or middle-mile optimization.

 SASE Meaning: How SASE solves this